All in One View

 - Would you rely on this code in your research?
 Why, or why not?

-This is a function with a name that doesn’t explain what the code
+The function name doesn’t explain what the code does, and there are

 Well-documented example

 Now let’s look at an example of best practices in documenting research software.
-(These code snippets are part of the end-product of this course, so don’t worry if they don’t make sense yet!)
+(These snippets come from the end product of this course, so don’t worry if they don’t make sense yet.)

 Read and evaluate this code.